jonasbucherETH/sushi_internship/README.md

 ### Questions
   * (How) Can I use the inputDataReactive for selectInput in ui?
-  -> error in evaluating the argument 'x' in selecting a method for function 'colnames': could not find function "inputDataReactive"
+  -> error in evaluating the argument 'x' in selecting a method for function 'colnames': could not find function "inputDataReactive".
+  * Where do I put the PCA calculations; how many observe/bindEvents?